MixedReaction/NanoFSM/README.md

 ## Two Flavors
 Two example implementations of the pattern have been included. <i>Basic</i> and <i>Minimal</i>.
 The basic implementation offers both safety and performance while the minimal implementation reduces LoC at the expense of both safety and performance.

+## Design
+Simplicity is key.
+The state machine is comprised of two components.
+A state machine manager and the states.
+The state machine manager can be thought of as a scheduler, it recieves requests made by the states and processes said request.
+The requests made by the states are transitions, which can either be to the same state (effectively restarting it), or to a new state.
+States never interact with each other directly, and it is the job of the state machine manager to enfore this.

+## Three Principles
-The pattern is comprised of three principles, and it is important that you follow them when creating your own implementations.
+The pattern consists of three principles, and it is important that you follow them when implementing this pattern.
-The principles of this pattern are:

 #### 1. States are responsible for deciding the next transition.
 The state machine manager should never be responsible for deciding which state it should